NovakGu/ALM--JIRA-Public-Repo/README.md

 iv.
 Change “Assigned to” for newOPT tickets to “unassigned”.

- Perform these steps forAE tickets only (not OPT) with Status of “New”.
+ Perform these steps for AE tickets only (not OPT) with Status of “New”.
 Delete all the rows for OPT tickets only with the status of “New” if found.

 9. Make sure to CLEAR ALL FILTERS, then add “project key” as new column and perform the following: